-Finally, there is a version of the WallPod called the EV HomeSmart Charging Unit which comes complete with built-in modem, Mode 3 controller, MID approved kWh meter, protective switchgear, electrical contactor and GPRS signal antennae if required.
-The enables the user to interact with the WallPod via smart phone.
+The EV HomeSmart Charging Unit is a version of the WallPod which comes complete with built-in modem, Mode 3 controller, MID approved kWh meter, protective switchgear, electrical contactor and GPRS signal antennae if required.
+This enables the user to interact with the WallPod via smart phone.
 Specifically the user can switch the WallPod on and off, and monitor their account, charging history and kWh consumption.
 This information can also be relayed to a third party if necessary.

 The WallPod single phase (230V) commercial range is the same as the domestic single phase range above.